 Shortage of resources is not the key aspect but the unfair use of them.
 Indeed, donors as Sweden reports 1.36% of their GNI on development aid, U.S. 0,15% and Poland 0.09%.
 Even if US is on the top with $ 31.08 billion and Sweden $7.09 billion its clearly not a political priority.
 Is for this reason that is important to see these figures under the light of GNI percentage rather than the invested amount.

-There is no possible way to achieve Global Goals if there is no a global approach in which all the countries contribute in relation to their own resources.
+There is no possible way to achieve Global Goals if there is not a global approach in which all countries contribute in relation to their own resources.
 There are resources, and that are good news, but we need an equal and fair distribution.
 The only way to assure that each country is aligned with the Sustainable Goals and contributes to global sustainability effectively is by a fixed rate.
 If not, -as the case of US- they are driven their own Nations towards goals that are not only isolationist but also unsustainable, without coordination with the rest of the world in a historical momentum that joint action is needed the most.

 Isolationist steps taken by US, as the withdrawal from UNESCO along with Israel has marked a new era in which it’s extremely important to make sure which countries are leading and which are just looking for their own projects.
 Its fair –although wrong precisely on crises times- to quit global organizations, but once is done a new map of the world has to be drawn and we need to make sure that is it enough open for allowing diversity of focus.